My Experience with BMW

 compartment that doesn't take batteries: recharged by the car

 and always ready.
-There's a full size spare tire in the
+The full size spare is mounted on the

-There's a miniature tool kit in the trunk lid (which even came
+tool kit in the trunk lid (which even came with white cotton

-with white cotton gloves so you wouldn't get blood, I mean,
+gloves so you wouldn't get blood, I mean, mud on your

-mud on your hands).
-Both driver and passenger sun shades
+hands).
+Both driver and passenger sun shades have

-have mirrors.
-The only complaint I have is there are
+mirrors.
+The only complaint I have is there are only two

 - BMWs are safe.
 They're made in a safety